bologer/anycomment.io/readme.txt

 **Enhancements:**

-* #388, Improved instructions for Mail.Ru (added screenshots) and changed "Private key" to "Secret key" in option description which caused error `Incorrect signature` when incorrect key was specified
+* Improved instructions for Mail.Ru (added screenshots) and changed "Private key" to "Secret key" in option description which caused error `Incorrect signature` when incorrect key was specified, #388

 **Fixes:**